rpatterson/nOrg/doc/design.rst

     itself`_ rather than helping.

 nodes are files
-    TODO nodes are file in a project hierarchy with an extension TODO node hierarchy may be contained in a hidden directory TODO the node corresponding to a directory in a project hierarchy
+    Nodes are files in a directory hierarchy where the directory hierarchy has a loose coupling to the node hierarchy in order to accommodate a flexible relationship to external structure such as source code in a software project. node state graphs

-non-textual MIME parts are separate files next to node
-    In the hidden directory *or* in the project directory.

-node state graphs
     ??? model just the next states possible through fields/properties or explicitly model transitions as well?
 It's my experience that defining transitions is a less-than-fruitful cognitive burden.

+    If a node corresponds cleanly to a project-related file, the node should have the same name as that file appending a '.nod' extension or replacing the files extension.
+If a level in the hierarchy contains multiple files with the same name but different extensions that each should have different nodes, then the hidden directory format below should be used.

+    ???
+Maybe just mandate the hidden directory approach to avoid confusion

+    TODO nodes are files in a project hierarchy with an extension TODO node hierarchy may be contained in a hidden directory TODO the node corresponding to a directory in a project hierarchy

 node identity through the `Message-Id field`_
+    TODO may need to rely on the specific implementation/tool for efficiently finding nodes
+    TODO child node order field, unordered nodes

+    foo/
+    foo/.nog
+    foo/bar.py
+    foo/bar.nog
+    foo/qux.py
+    foo/qux.nog/
+    foo/qux.nog/.nog
+    foo/qux.nog/some-document.pdf
+    foo/qux.nog/qux-subnode.nog
+    foo/baz/
+    foo/baz/bah.py
+    foo/baz/.nog/
+    foo/baz/.nog/.nog
+    foo/baz/.nog/some-image.png
+    foo/baz/.nog/baz-subnode.nog
     TODO ensure uniqueness from lazy ``Message-ID``s from emails

+non-textual MIME parts are separate files next to node
+    TODO In the hidden directory *or* in the project directory for binary documents, images, etc..

 node field sets may be signed as *fixed* by entities
     Stored in a lower MIME part, preferably last, are cryptographic